 How is Fintech changing B2B & B2C Finance?

 Most of us already use fintech every day without thinking twice.
-Each time we tap-and-go with Apple Pay or impulse buy late at night through PayPal, we engage with fintech platforms.
+Each time we tap-and-go with Apple Pay or impulse buy through PayPal, we engage with fintech platforms.

 Fintech = Financial Technology

-Fintech has been around a lot longer than most think and can be traced back to the first transatlantic cable in 1866, which lay the grounds for financial globalisation.
+Fintech has been around a lot longer than most think and can be traced back to the first transatlantic cable in 1866, which laid the grounds for financial globalisation.

-By 2020, the Australian fintech market was valued at more than $4 billion, with payments, wallets and supply chain services comprising 30% of the landscape.
-Lending focused fintech businesses were a close second, making up 29% of Australian fintech companies.
+In 2020, the Australian fintech market was valued at more than $4 billion, with payments, wallets and supply chain services comprising 30% of the landscape.
+Lending-focused fintech businesses were a close second, making up 29% of Australian fintech companies.

 • B2B (Business to Business) fintech